Daily Car Hire Rates in Martinique

 Martinique Mini Guide

 Martinique is a volcanic island in the Caribbean Sea which is lush and fertile and a uniquely beautiful place to visit.
 Many of Martinique’s beaches have black sand and there are rainforests in the north of the island.
 However the same volcano which has made the land so verdant, Mount Pelee, erupted in 1902 killing 30,000 people and destroying the city of Saint Pierre.
-The other main city of Martinique, Fort De France, is its capital.
+The other main city of Martinique, Fort De France

 Driving in Martinique is pretty good compared to the rest of the Caribbean and an essential way to really see the picturesque villages of the island.
 Once you have a car be sure to visit the former tobacco producing town of Macouba which has incredible views out over the sea – on a clear day you can see neighbouring Dominica.
 Another place to enjoy the view is from Presquile de la Caravelle, an old lighthouse.
 Travellers who have come to Martinique to search out the surf should head to the village of Tartane which is the most reliable spot on the island to catch a wave or two.